-Madam Justice Cooper is a member of the Law Society of Nunavut, the Law Society of Northwest Territories, the Canadian Council of Criminal Defense Lawyers, the Federation of Law Societies and the Canadian Council of Administrative Tribunals.
+Chief Justice Cooper is a member of the Law Society of Nunavut, the Law Society of Northwest Territories, the Canadian Council of Criminal Defense Lawyers, the Federation of Law Societies and the Canadian Council of Administrative Tribunals.
 She was Vice-Chair of the Nunavut Human Rights Tribunal and the Northwest Territories and Nunavut Safety and Compensation Commission, Appeals Tribunal.
 She is a director of the Canadian Civil Liberties Association.
-She was appointed a Judge of the Nunavut Court of Justice in December 2009.

-Justice Bychok was appointed a Judge of the Nunavut Court of Justice in July 2015.
+Chief Justice Cooper was appointed a Judge of the Nunavut Court of Justice in December 2009, and Chief Justice in November 2024. .

 The Honorable Madam Justice Susan Charlesworth